-Since 2002 the City has embarked on an overall program to evaluate the entire sewage system, and make repairs as they are discovered.
+The City has implemented a comprehensive program to evaluate and maintain the sewage system, and make repairs as they are discovered.
 Several different operations are used to evaluate the system, which include; internal inspection of pipe using video equipment; visual manhole inspections; flushing and cleaning of the pipes; and smoke testing for illicit connections.

-Smoke testing is an easy, cost effective way of locating sewer problems with little disruption to the system or the residents.
-An additional advantage of this method of investigation is that it will not only test the City maintained mainline, but will also test the integrity of the laterals.
-This method has been used extensively all over the country for the last 40 years to locate defects in sewer systems.
+Smoke testing is a simple, cost effective way of locating sewer problems with little disruption to the system or the residents.
+Another advantage of this method is that it will not only test the City maintained mainline, but will also test the integrity of the laterals.
+This method has been used extensively all over the country for many years to locate defects in sewer systems.

 The smoke testing methods and materials to be used in this project are endorsed by the EPA.
 Click here to view the MSDS (Material Safety Data Sheet) for smoke candles.

-WHEN and WHERE: The project started in late 2012 and will continue through April, 2013.
-The areas to be tested are in sewage collection system sub-basins 3, 4 7 and 10 as shown in the Figure 2 below.
+WHEN and WHERE: The areas to be tested are in sewage collection system sub-basins 4, 7, 10, 13 and 14 as shown in the Figure 2 below.